GrahamCHill/Projection/py_backend_logic/docs/PLUGINS.md

 # Plugin System

-This document provides information about the plugin system implemented in the CV Quality Scanner application.
+This document provides information about the plugin system implemented in the Projection application.

 ## Overview